etcswap/docs/README.md

 # ETCswap Documentation

-This web application contains all documentation for ETCswap products.
+This web application contains all documentation for ETCswap products, including ETCswapV2 and ETCswapV3 protocols.
 It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 # Project Layout